An Analysis of Robustness of Non-Lipschitz Networks: Technical Lemmas for Proof of Theorem

-\begin{lemma} In the setting of Theorem \ref{theorem: toy example optimal threshold}, $g(\tau)$ is monotonically decreasing for $\tau>D$. \end{lemma} \begin{proof} Note that $\cD_\nat(\tau)=0$ for $\tau>D$ as long as $m>0$, since any test point of a class must be within $D$ of every training point of that class.
-Hence, it suffices to note that $\cA_\adv(\tau)$ is monotonically decreasing in $\tau$ (increasing the threshold can only increase the ability of the adversary to successfully perturb to the opposite class). \end{proof}
+\begin{lemma} In the setting of Theorem \ref{theorem: toy example optimal threshold}, $l(\tau)$ is monotonically non-decreasing for $\tau>D$. \end{lemma} \begin{proof} Note that $\cD_\nat(\tau)=0$ for $\tau>D$ as long as $m>0$, since any test point of a class must be within $D$ of every training point of that class.
+Hence, it suffices to note that $\cE_\adv(\tau)$ is monotonically non-decreasing in $\tau$ (increasing the threshold can only increase the ability of the adversary to successfully perturb to the opposite class). \end{proof}

 \begin{lemma} In the setting of Theorem \ref{theorem: toy example optimal threshold}, the abstention rate is given by

 \end{lemma} \begin{proof} Note that for $\tau\ge D$, if $m>0$, we never abstain on any test point.
 So we will assume $\tau\le D$ in the following.
 Consider a test point $\x=(x,0)$ sampled from class $A$ (class $B$ is symmetric, so the overall abstention rate is the same is that of points drawn from class $A$).
 Let $\mathrm{nbd}_{\x}(\tau)$ denote the intersection of a ball of radius $\tau$ around $x$ with $S_A$.
 For $x$ to be classified as `don't know', we must have no training point sampled from $\mathrm{nbd}_{\x}(\tau)$.
 This happens with probability $\left(1-\frac{|\mathrm{nbd}_{\x}(\tau)|}{D}\right)^m$, where $|\mathrm{nbd}_{\x}(\tau)|$ is the size of $\mathrm{nbd}_{\x}(\tau)$ and is given by